csytan/one-click-hugo-cms/site/content/_index.md

 ---
-title: Great coffee with a conscience
+title: Your delicious, personal guide to living your best veg life!
-subtitle: Support sustainable farming while enjoying a cup of coffee
+subtitle: " "
-image: /img/home-jumbotron.jpg
+image: img/photo-hero-3x.jpg
 blurb:
   heading: Why Kaldi?
   text: Kaldi is the coffee store for everyone who believes that great coffee